Application process

 What is an audited financial statement?

-The requirement for financial statements to be audited depends on the size and type of your business.
+The requirement to have financial statements to be audited depends on the size and type of business

 My business’s financial statements are not audited.
 What do I submit instead?